Anja585/pands-problem-sheet/README.md

 count = countLetter("e")
 print(count) # print the number of counts
 ```
+### Code explanation
 This program counts the number of 'e' letters in Moby-Dick.
-Letter 'e' is placed as an argument in a function 'countLetter' once called. sys.argv() is an array for command line arguments in Python where file called has an index 0.
-Function takes a second argument (index 1) into account, in this case Moby-Dick text file.
-Program opens the text file in a read mode, count and returns the number of 'e' letters.
+Letter 'e' is placed as an argument in a function 'countLetter' once called. sys.argv() is an array for command line arguments in Python where the file called has an index 0.
+Function takes a second argument (index 1) into account.
+The program opens the text file in a read mode, counts and returns the number of 'e' letters from the file.
 ### References
 1. Python String count() Method, Available at: https://www.w3schools.com/python/ref_string_count.asp (Accessed: 4th April 2021).
 2. Python Command Line Arguments, Available at: https://realpython.com/python-command-line-arguments/ (Accessed: 4th April 2021).